ulflulfl/homeautomation/Sensirion_SHT31.md

 There is also an alarm output AL (ALERT) pin which I haven't used.

-### Pullup Resistors
+### Pull-up Resistors

-The breakout board includes two 10k pullup resistors (marked "103") for SCL and SDA which are not necessary, as the ESP8266 controller already has internal pullup resistors.
-If too many boards are connected that have such pullup resistors, you may encounter I2C communication problems.
+The breakout board includes two 10k pull-up resistors (marked "103") for SCL and SDA which are not necessary, as the ESP8266 controller already has internal pull-up resistors.
+If too many boards are connected that have such pull-up resistors, you may encounter I2C communication problems.
 In this case you can remove these resistors on the SHT31 board.
 However, my setup is working fine ...

 ### Power Supply & Consumption

-The SHT31 takes only 1,5 mA (max.) and can easily be powered by the 3.3V from the D1 mini (or similiar) boards.
+The SHT31 takes only 1,5 mA (max.) and can easily be powered by the 3.3V from the D1 mini (or similar) boards.
 Using 5V would also be possible.

 --------